-For the next post in my A-Z of the National Photography Collection, I want to share with you one of our greatest treasures.
+For the next post in my A-Z of photography in our collection, I want to share with you one of our greatest treasures.
 Taken in 1843, the Hogg daguerreotype is the earliest known photograph of a photographer at work.

 In 1840 he entered the medical profession as an apprentice to another photographic pioneer, Dr. Hugh Welch Diamond.
 He was an active collaborator in Diamond’s photographic experiments and in 1843 wrote one of the first photographic instruction books, A Practical Manual of Photography, in which a woodcut reproduction of this daguerreotype was used as an illustration.

 Also in 1843, Hogg joined the staff of the Illustrated London News and the same woodcut subsequently appeared in this magazine, accompanying a poem entitled Lines Written on Seeing a Daguerreotype Portrait of a Lady.

 The caption tells us that the daguerreotype was taken at ‘Mr. Beard’s establishment, Parliament Street, Westminster’.